Student-centric advice and objective recommendations

 - Eligibility: Rising high school seniors

-The MNJI (Medill-Northwestern Journalism Institute) is a five-week program for students seeking to experience professional journalism.
+The Institute (Medill Cherubs) is a four-week program for students seeking to experience professional journalism.
 During this program. students gain experience in digital journalism, editing, print, video, photojournalism, and reporting.
 Student reporters, known as “cherubs” (members of the journalism “Cherub Program), attend camp from late June through July.

 - Eligibility: Low-income high school juniors